ArborealAudio/OmniAmp/manual/Gamma.md

 ### Pedal

 This *is* modelled after a classic distortion pedal (it's not the Tube Screamer, don't you have enough of those?)
-It's the MXR Distortion+ (I'll remove this when they sue me for putting that in here).
+It's the MXR Distortion+!

 Conveniently, the real-life pedal just has one knob to control the distortion, and an output volume knob, so we rolled those together into one knob for a quick and easy distortion pedal before the amp.
 At 0 this is fully bypassed.